Pushing What's Possible

 Human Rights Campaign Best Places to Work: In 2022, Voya Financial earned a “100 percent” ranking and the designation as a Best Place to Work for LGBTQ Equality on the 2022 Human Rights Council Corporate Equality Index, administered by the Human Rights Campaign Foundation.
 The Corporate Equality Index (CEI), administered by the Human Rights Campaign Foundation, evaluates LGBTQ-related policies and practices, including non-discrimination workplace protections, domestic partner benefits, transgender-inclusive health care benefits, competency programs, and public engagement with the LGBTQ community.
 Voya’s efforts in satisfying all of the CEI’s criteria earns it a “100 percent” ranking and the designation as a Best Place to Work for LGBTQ Equality.

-Great Place to Work: In 2022, Voya Financial was certified as a Great Place to Work for September 2022 – September 2023.
-Voya Financial paid a fee to the Great Place to Work Institute to conduct certification surveys, upon which the award was based.
-Voya Financial earned this recertification based on ratings provided by more than 1,700 of its employees in a survey administered by the Great Place to Work® Institute.
+Great Place to Work: In 2023, Voya Financial was certified as a Great Place To Work for October 2023 – October 2024.
+Voya Financial paid a fee to the Great Place To Work Institute to conduct certification surveys, upon which the award was based.
+Voya Financial earned this recertification based on ratings provided by more than 1,600 of its employees in a survey administered by the Great Place To Work® Institute.

 Paradigm for Parity® coalition is composed of CEOs, senior executives, founders, board members and business academics who are committed to achieving a new norm in corporate leadership: one in which women and men have equal power, status, and opportunity.
 The coalition created the Paradigm for Parity® 5-Point Action Plan for corporations to accelerate the pace of gender equity in senior executive roles.
 This unique agenda defines bold and specific actions that, taken together and simultaneously implemented as a package, will catalyze change and enable today’s business executives to secure the best leaders of tomorrow.